BeatrizVarela/CodingExercises/README.md

 CodingExercises/
 ├── Alura/
 │   └── React Typescript/
-├── Card Reveal Effect/
-│   ├── index.html
-│   ├── main.css
-│   └── README.md
-├── Dark Mode Toggle/
-│   ├── index.html
-│   ├── main.css
-│   ├── main.js
-│   └── README.md
 ├── Drupalize.me/
 │   ├── Drupal Module and Theme Development/
 │   └── Theming Drupal Sites/
+├── Exercises/
-├── Neon Text Effect/
+│   ├── Card Reveal Effect/
-│   ├── index.html
+│   ├── Dark Mode Toggle/
-│   ├── main.css
+│   ├── Neon Text Effect/
-│   ├── main.js
+│   ├── Progress Bar/
 │   └── README.md
 └── Udemy/
 │   └── Vue - The Complete Guide/
 └── README.md
 ```

-The top-level directory contains six subdirectories, one for each project or course.
-The projects are contained within their own directories (`Card Reveal Effect`, `Dark Mode Toggle`, `Neon Text Effect`) and each course is contained within its own directory (`Alura Courses`, `Drupalize.me`, `Udemy`).
+The top-level directory contains four subdirectories, one for each project or course.
+The projects are contained within the `Exercises` directory, and each course is contained within its own directory (`Alura Courses`, `Drupalize.me`, and `Udemy`).

 ## Getting Started

-To get started with one of the projects, navigate to the appropriate subdirectory and open the `index.html` file in your web browser.
+To get started with one of the projects from the `Exercises` directory, navigate to the subdirectory and open the `index.html` file in your web browser.
 The projects are static web pages and do not require any additional setup.

-To access the courses, navigate to the appropriate subdirectory and choose a course directory.
+To access the courses, navigate to the subdirectory and choose a course directory.
 Each course directory contains its own materials and instructions on how to get started.

 ## Contributing

-This repository is not currently open to contributions.
+This repository is not open to contributions.

 ## License